-The full board of directors met 21 times during 2022.
-During 2022, the Audit Committee met five times, the Compensation Committee met nine times, and the Nominating and Corporate Governance Committee met six times.
+The full Board met seven times during 2023.
+During 2023, the Audit Committee met four times, the Compensation Committee met seven times, and the Nominating and Corporate Governance Committee met five times.

-During 2022, each member of the board of directors attended in person or participated in 75% or more of the aggregate of (i) the total number of meetings of the board of directors (held during the period for which such person was a director) and (ii) the total number of meetings held by all committees of the board of directors on which such person served (during the periods that such person served).
+During 2023, each member of the Board attended in person or participated in 75% or more of the aggregate of (i) the total number of meetings of the Board (held during the period for which such person was a director) and (ii) the total number of meetings held by all committees of the Board on which such person served (during the periods that such person served).

-We encourage our directors to attend our annual stockholder meetings.
-Each member of our board of directors was in attendance at the 2022 Annual Meeting of Stockholders, which was held virtually.
+While we do not require our directors to attend our annual stockholder meetings, we encourage our directors to attend.
+Each member of our Board was in attendance at the 2023 Annual Meeting of Stockholders, which was held virtually.